 After sitting on this vulnerability for a while due to college exams and what not, I wasn’t able to report to Sony earlier.
 But now since there are vacations I decided to go and report it.
 Although, Sony doesn’t have a responsible disclosure or bug-bounty policy, I had to find an security address via customer-support team.

-After reporting the issue with some more details about it, Sony security team acknowledged the vulnerability but also said that it was previously reported by other researchers !
+After reporting the issue with some more details about it, Sony security team acknowledged the vulnerability but also said that it was previously reported by other researcher !